GAT: Guided Adversarial Training with Pareto-optimal Auxiliary Tasks: Ablation studies

 \paragraph{Impact of weighting strategies.} We proposed to formulate the AT process through the lens of Pareto-stationary optimization.
 We argue that this Pareto approach is more relevant than other multi-task strategies to handle adversarial and clean losses across multiple (potential) opposing tasks.
 To confirm this hypothesis, we provide in Table \ref{table:full_adv_pareto} an ablation study of GAT on the CIFAR-10 dataset.
 Both best clean and robust performances are achieved by GAT.

 Moreover, GAT achieved best the pareto-optimum.
 We construct the front obtained by each weighting strategy, then compute its associated \emph{hyper-volume} metric.
+This metric measures the volume of the dominated portion of the objective space and lower values indicate better pareto fronts.
 The best values are achieved by GAT with MGDA in Appendix \ref{appendixWeight}.

 \paragraph{Impact of task-dependent adversarial perturbations.}